klydejayyy/ATBS-python/README.md

-# ATBS-python
-Python exercise and sample programs from 'Automate The Boring Stuff with Python' by Al Sweigart for personal practice and learning.
+This is my own solutions to the practice projects and some sample program from the book 'Automate the Boring Stuff with Python' by Al Sweigart.
+The book is accessible for free in this website [*Automate the Boring Stuff with Python*](https://automatetheboringstuff.com/#toc.
+Support the author by buying his book in Amazon or purchasing his Udemy course inside the link above.